Global3DSystems/G3D-RPi-Programs-T1500-Release/README.md

 * Copy the file in the root of the flash drive.
 * Do not rename the filename.It must be exactly "G3D-RPi-Programs-T15000-Release-master.zip".
 If you downloaded this multiple times, it may appear as "G3D-RPi-Programs-T15000-Release-master.zip(1)".
 File name must be exactly "G3D-RPi-Programs-T15000-Release-master.zip" only.
+* The printer must be initially turned off.
-* Insert the flash drive in the printer.
+* Insert the flash drive then turn on the printer.
-* The printer will automatically reboot when the update is complete.
+* The printer will make 2 beep sounds when it detected the update file then it will start updating.
+* When the update is successful, the printer will also make 2 beep sounds then automatically shutdowns.
-* Remove the flash drive so it won't update again before turning on the printer.
+* Remove the flash drive and turn on the printer again to use the updated software.

 #